Klod2mars/permacalendar-v2/loggardeninstal.md

 Try fixing the errors and re-running the build.

-[SEVERE] freezed on lib/app_router.dart:

-This builder requires Dart inputs without syntax errors.
-However, package:permacalendar/app_router.dart (or an existing part) contains the following errors. app_router.dart:308:43: Expected to find ','. app_router.dart:308:50: Expected to find ','. app_router.dart:308:54: Expected an identifier.
-And 6 more...

-Try fixing the errors and re-running the build.

 [SEVERE] freezed on lib/features/garden_management/presentation/screens/garden_create_screen.dart:

 This builder requires Dart inputs without syntax errors.